andrewgull/MGERT/README.md

 `-sq, --sequence` - provide a path to a file of sequences where to look for conservative domains.
 Use with `-f orf` option only.

 `-v, --version` - show program's version number and exit.

+<a name="citation"></a>
+### Citation

+Guliaev AS, Semyenova SK.
+MGERT: a pipeline to retrieve coding sequences of mobile genetic elements from genome assemblies.
+Mob DNA.
+2019;10(1):21. doi:10.1186/s13100-019-0163-6